 This funding opportunity provides for a 5 year cooperative agreement that will include the following activities:

--Evaluate delivery, utilization and effectiveness of the 2 web-based models of training;
+- Evaluate delivery, utilization and effectiveness of the 2 web-based models of training; and

 Outcomes will include: